nmayorov/pyins/README.md

 pyins is a Python package which provides common basic algorithms used in Inertial Navigation Systems (INS) aided by external sensors like GNSS.

-Version 1.0 provides refined and improved functionality, consistent docstrings and extended examples.
+Version 1.0 has refined and improved functionality, consistent docstrings and extended examples.
 Refer to [version_1.0.md](./version_1.0.md) for the list of main changes compared to earlier versions.

 ## Installation